Stabbing Westward: Darkest Days (1998–2000)

-Stabbing Westward relocated to Los Angeles, California, where they began work on the 1998 album, titled Darkest Days.
+Stabbing Westward relocated to Los Angeles, where they began work on the 1998 album, titled Darkest Days.
 Darkest Days was envisioned as a four-act story by the band (but never marketed as such).
 This is the only release featuring studio work by Mark Eliopulos.
 The first single "Save Yourself" had success yet the album failed to sell as well as its predecessor.
 Stabbing Westward continued to tour with bands like Placebo, The Cult, Monster Magnet, and Depeche Mode, while playing numerous summer festivals.
 Due to a broken collarbone, Kubiszewski was forced to sit out the remainder of the touring cycle.
 He was replaced for three dates by former drummer Chris Vrenna, then Johnny Haro for the remaining dates.
 Haro joined Econoline Crush after Kubiszewski's return.

-The music video for "Sometimes It Hurts" was supposed to be Wizard of Oz-themed, though most of the references were eventually removed.

 The song "The Thing I Hate" was featured as the opening theme song in the Sony PlayStation game Duke Nukem: Time to Kill, which was released in September 1998.
 A remixed version of the song "Torn Apart" was featured on the Spawn movie soundtrack in July 1997.
 The song "Save Yourself" was featured in the 1998 films Urban Legend and Tekken, in addition to the 2012 True Blood Season 5 finale.
 The song "Haunting Me" was featured in the opening scenes of the 1998 teen horror flick The Faculty.

 In 2000, the day before the band was to fly to Hawaii to record the follow-up to Darkest Days with producer Bob Rock, the band was dropped by Columbia Records.